NikEmman/sharingan/README.md

 - **Button not working?** Make sure the tab you're trying to copy is fully loaded.
 - **File not downloading?** Check your browser's download permissions or try reloading the extension.
 - **Firefox users:** Remember that the extension is temporary and will disappear after restarting the browser.

 ---

+> 💡 Pro Tip: As you are clicking the button to perform the copy, yell **Sharingan** for extra effect!

+---